-This narrative is presented as justification to the attached FY2020 Potential Budget Spend Plan.
-Participating states within the DRA service area pay 50% of DRA's administrative costs, less federal employee expenses (the Office of the Federal Co-Chairman is funded 100% by the Fed).
+This narrative is presented as justification to the attached FY2022 Potential Budget Spend Plan.
+Participating states within the DRA service area pay 50% of DRA's administrative costs, less federal employee expenses (the Office of the Federal Co-Chairman is funded 100% by the Federal Government).
 This presentation details the full budget including state assessments and federal appropriations.
+The USDA and EDA grants for programs to DRA are estimates based on prior year appropriations.